Tennessee Attorney General

-The Tennessee Attorney General (officially, Attorney General and Reporter) is a position within the Tennessee state government.
-The Attorney General is the chief law enforcement officer and lawyer for Tennessee.
-The current office holder is Jonathan Skrmetti, who was appointed by the Tennessee Supreme Court for an eight-year term in 2022 to fill that position.
-His service officially began with his swearing in by Tennessee Governor Bill Lee, for whom he had previously served as chief legal counsel, on September 1, 2022.
+The Tennessee attorney general (officially, attorney general and reporter) is the chief law enforcement officer and lawyer for the U.S. state of Tennessee.
+The office of the attorney general is located at the state capitol in Nashville, Tennessee.
+The current office holder is Jonathan Skrmetti, who was appointed in 2022 by the Tennessee Supreme Court for an eight-year term.
+His service officially began when he was sworn in by the current governor of Tennessee, Bill Lee, on September 1, 2022.

 Appointment by judiciary

-Unlike any other state, the Tennessee Attorney General is an officer of the judicial branch, not the executive branch.
-Article VI Section 5 of the Tennessee Constitution provides for the appointment of the Attorney General by the justices of the Supreme Court for a term of 8 years.
+Unlike any other state, the Tennessee attorney general is an officer of the judicial branch, not the executive branch.
+Article VI Section 5 of the Tennessee Constitution provides for the appointment of the attorney general by the justices of the Supreme Court for a term of 8 years.
 In most other states, the office of attorney general is appointed by the governor or elected by voters or the legislature.